jamborghini/securizer/README.md

 ### Current limitations
   - Accepted file size up to 1GB
   - Maximum file count you can upload is 20 files.
+(You can always change these in source code)

 Securizer uses a number of open source projects to work properly: